tdayris/projects/reports/deseq2.complete.table.rst

 This is the results of DESeq2, it contains the differential analysis results.
 With this file, you will be able to see either differentially expressed genes, and the others: this table contains both of them!

+This differential analysis has been done with the following statistical formulae: `{{snakemake.wildcards.formulae}}`

 It contains the following columns:

 +----------------+-----------------------------------------------+